timelessnesses/timelessnesses/README.md

 I am 14 years old.
 Born when 17/11/2007.
 I am studying at Thailand.
-My favorite languages are Python,Node.JS
+My favorite languages are Python,Go,Lua

 # A few things about myself